-By bus: There are 3 daily buses from San José to Manuel Antonio National Park ($7).
+By bus: There are three daily buses from San José to Manuel Antonio National Park.
 The journey lasts approximately 3.5 hours.
-Shuttles are a little bit quicker (3 hours) and more comfortable, but much more expensive ($54).
+Shuttles are a little bit quicker (3 hours) and more comfortable but much more expensive.[/makebox]

-Besides spotting wildlife while hiking through the Monteverde Cloud Forest Biological Reserve, the nearby Santa Elena Cloud Forest Reserve offers quieter hikes along with, arguably, even better views of the surrounding area including Arenal.
+Besides spotting wildlife while hiking through the Monteverde Cloud Forest Biological Reserve, the nearby Santa Elena Cloud Forest Reserve offers quieter hikes.
+The hikes, arguably, lead to even better views of the surrounding area, including Arenal.

 Where to stay

 By air: There’s no airport in Monteverde.
-The closest major international airports are San Jose (SFO) and Liberia (LIR) with the latter as the more convenient of the two options.
+The closest major international airports are San Jose (SFO) and Liberia (LIR), with the latter as the more convenient of the two options.
 A private and shared shuttle from the airport in Liberia to Monteverde will take approximately 2.5 and 3.5 hours, respectively.
-Expect to pay about $40-55.

 Poás Volcano National Park

 Unlike dozy Arenal, you’ll get to witness a little action at Poás Volcano National Park.
-Just don’t expect an angry burst like Gunung Bromo in Indonesia.
-Poás Volcano may be active, but it’s tame as far as volcanoes go.
+Just don’t expect too much of an angry burst: Poás Volcano may be active, but it’s tame as far as volcanoes go.

-Visit Poás Volcano National Park early in the morning to watch the clouds and mist play hide and seek until finally giving up to reveal the turquoise lake dwelling at the bottom of the 320-metre deep crater.
+Visit Poás Volcano National Park early in the morning.
+Watch the clouds and mist play hide and seek until they finally reveal the turquoise lake dwelling at the bottom of the 320-meter-deep crater.
 The perpetual steam shrouding the sulfurous water adds an air of mystique to the volcano.
-If you’re lucky, you might even catch an Icelandic-style geyser burst from depths!
+If you’re lucky, you might even catch a geyser burst from the depths!

 Where to stay

-Although most will visit as a day trip from San José, finding hotels near Poaś Volcano National Park will allow you to visit early before the crowds come in and the clouds obscure the view.
+Most travelers visit Poás as a day trip from San José.
+Finding hotels near Poaś Volcano National Park will allow you to visit early before the crowds of tourists come in and the clouds obscure the view.